How to Choose an Outsourced Executive Assistant in Latin America

 Good fit

-• The role requires full-time hours (35 to 45 hours/week).
+• The role requires full-time or near-full-time hours (30 or more per week)

 Not a good fit